jessepav/libgdx-wiki-old/Dependency-management-with-Gradle.md

 	<set-configuration-property name="gdx.assetpath" value="../android/assets" />
 </module>
 ```
-We depend on the libgdx gwt backend, as well as the core project, so we have them defined in a <inherits> tag.
+We depend on the libGDX gwt backend, as well as the core project, so we have them defined in a <inherits> tag.
 So when you add your dependency via methods above, you need to add it here too!

-#### Libgdx Extension Inherits
+#### libGDX Extension Inherits
-These are the libgdx extensions that are supported in gwt
+These are the libGDX extensions that are supported in gwt

-* Libgdx Core - `<inherits name='com.badlogic.gdx.backends.gdx_backends_gwt' />`
+* libGDX Core - `<inherits name='com.badlogic.gdx.backends.gdx_backends_gwt' />`
 * Box2d       - `<inherits name='com.badlogic.gdx.physics.box2d.box2d-gwt' />`
 * Box2dLights - `<inherits name='Box2DLights' />`
 * Controllers - `<inherits name='com.badlogic.gdx.controllers.controllers-gwt' />`